lizardfs/documentation/source/cookbook/hypervisors.rst

 Setting up the Meta Server ('master')
 +++++++++++++++++++++++++++++++++++++

 If you're running the master / meta-server under XenServer you need to make one node a 'master' and the other a 'shadow'.
-You will need to copy the example configs to the real files:
+You will need to copy the example configs to the real configuration files:

 .. code-block:: bash